Law in itself is a tradition. Its core values are built on it and it strives to uphold it, yet the way law firms operate is rapidly evolving.

 One in four IT professionals also believe that among emerging technologies, AI will have the biggest impact on business.
 AI technology has been built into law software for years, assisting with everything from research to automation.
 However, whilst once an expensive investment, prices are decreasing making it a more affordable option for smaller firms.

-Mark Andrews, Head of IT Services at ACS said, “remote collaboration and online sharing technology have allowed for the rise of the remote lawyer”
+Taryn Perrin, Service Improvement Manager at ACS said, “remote collaboration and online sharing technology have allowed for the rise of the remote lawyer”

 “Employees desire a mobile environment to fulfil their functions in a space that supports their need for flexibility.
 New technological developments make mobility possible, thanks to tools like virtual law libraries, laptops, and smartphones.
 Making sure these items are provided as primary tools to employees has become critical for fulfilling their needs — and ensuring they stay productive.”